bil-ali/roadmap_journey/sprints/00_pre-linux-os-basics/ostep-prereqs.md

 > <!-- -- -->
 > \*\*NOTE**<br>
-> The **Memory Allocator** is a software library (e.g., part of the C standard library `glibc`) that managaes a pool of memory within a process's virtual address space.
+> The **Memory Allocator** is a software library (e.g., part of the C standard library `glibc`) that manages a pool of memory within a process's virtual address space.
 >
 > It acts as an intermediary between a program and the OS.
 > 1. It asks the OS for large chunks of memory (using system calls like `brk`, `sbrk`, `mmap`).